itisaasim/Ecommerce-App/README.md

 - fixed some bugs
 - Deployed on docker
 - Code is working on docker instances
-- launching it on server
+- launching it on the server
-- ssl encryption done
+- SSL encryption done
-- database connectivitiy issue
+- database connectivity issue